runonbitcoin/run-db/README.md

 ### Database Schema

-There are currently 8 tables updated by RUN-DB.
+There are currently 8 tables updated by Run-DB.

 #### jig